cedric-cnam/WSVPA/tempo-Large.md

 An asymptotic development shows that for a large $`x`$, it holds that $`I_0(x) \sim \frac{\exp(x)}{\sqrt{2\pi x}}`$.

-The adaptation of $\kappa$ to events is designed similarly to a maximal likelihood estimate, given by the resolution of
+The adaptation of $`\kappa`$ to events is designed similarly to a maximal likelihood estimate, given by the resolution of

 ```math
 A(\kappa) = r  \qquad (6)